ShevalekarDipti/INFO6150_Assignment-1/README.md

 3. head: Contains meta-information about the document and links to external resources.
    - meta: Metadata about the document.
-     - `http-equiv="Content-Type"`: Specifies the character encoding.
+     - http-equiv="Content-Type": Specifies the character encoding.
      - name="viewport": Defines the viewport settings for responsive design.
    - link: Links to external resources.
      - rel="icon": Specifies the website's favicon.